What's the secret to cooking delicious, healthy meals at home? Having the right tools! Read all about the 5 kitchen tools that I can't live without!

 Sharpeners come in a wide variety ranging from manual sharpening devices, sharpening steels and stones to electric sharpeners.
 This is a huge topic, way too big to cover here.
 What’s important is that you choose one that you’re comfortable with and use it regularly.
-I currently use a manual knife sharpener made by Wusthof periodically to sharpen my knives and a honing steel on a regular basis to maintain the sharp edge.
+I currently use a manual knife sharpener made by Wusthof periodically to sharpen my knives.
+I also use a honing steel on a regular basis to maintain the sharp edge.

 The food often sticks to the back of the zester, so remember to scrape everything from the back of it when you’re done.